 The following is a list of all the system filters.
-For a description of each filter, see "System Filters" on page 720.
+For a description of each filter, see "System Filters" on page 739.

-To use a predefined system filter, follow instructions in "Searching with Saved Queries" on page 157.
+To use a predefined system filter, follow instructions in "Searching with Saved Queries" on page 144.

-Note: Even though the filters in the System Alert category (listed in the last section of the following table) are displayed on the user interface of Software Logger, these filters do not apply to it.
+Note: Even though the filters in the System Alert category (listed in the last section of the following table) are displayed on the user interface of Logger Software form and Logger Appliance L8000, these filters do not apply to them.